Paralegal Schools in Wisconsin

 Paralegal Degree Programs in Wisconsin

 As the only American Bar Association approved paralegal degree program in Chippewa Valley, Chippewa Valley Technical College benefits from an experienced faculty of paralegals and lawyers.
-The A.A.S. degree program at Chippewa Valley Technical College adopts a liberal arts philosophy, incorporating psychology, economics and English courses with legal specialty courses.
+The Associate of Applied Science (AAS) degree program at Chippewa Valley Technical College adopts a liberal arts philosophy, incorporating psychology, economics and English courses with legal specialty courses.
 Students are required to participate in a capstone program, selecting either an outside paralegal internship or paralegal field study.
 These programs give students a unique opportunity to hone paralegal skills and develop valuable networking connections within the field.
-Graduates of this program are able to work with clients, investigate facts of case, draft documents and prepare legal briefs.
-As an affordable paralegal degree program, Chippewa Valley Technical College’s paralegal A.A.S. degree and certificate programs are excellent options for prospective paralegals in Wisconsin.
+Graduates of this program are able to work with clients, investigate facts of case, draft documents, and prepare legal briefs.
+As an affordable paralegal degree program, Chippewa Valley Technical College’s paralegal AAS degree and certificate programs are excellent options for prospective paralegals in Wisconsin.

 Madison Area Technical College